jchen217/badd-labs/labs/B4/Readme.md

 Observe how much `TokenX` Alice owns at the end.

-Exercise 2: Sandwich Attacks on Normal AMM pool
+Exercise 2: Sandwich Attacks on Normal AMM Pool
 ---
 Try the order Tx1-Tx2-Tx3 instead and observe how much `TokenX` Alice owns in the end.